 Total Downloads

-2. In-Depth Security Risk Analysis
+2. wpDiscuz Plugin Security Risk Assessment: In-Depth Analysis

 1. XSS Cross-Site Scripting Risk

 wpDiscuz allows users to upload images and insert HTML content.
 If filtering rules are not properly configured, attackers could inject malicious scripts through the comment form.
-The official team strengthened input filtering after version 7.0, but it is recommended that site owners enable "Only allow registered users to comment" and activate content moderation.
+The official team strengthened input filtering after version 7.0, but it's recommended that site owners enable "Only allow registered users to comment" and activate content moderation.

 2. CSRF Cross-Site Request Forgery Vulnerability